 Fadó (pronounced f'doe) is the Irish expression meaning "long ago".
 The term, commonly used as the preface of old Irish stories, has become the name of one of Denver's most popular pubs, located just a stone's throw from Coors Field, the home of the Colorado Rockies in Lower Downtown (LoDo).
 At Fadó, you'll find hospitable surroundings, good food and good drink, and friendly conversation — in other words, what the Irish call "craic."
-In 2017, Fadó's will host a St. Patty's celebration (date TBD), with food trucks, live music and Irish dancers.
+In 2017, Fadó's will host a St. Patty's celebration on March 11 and 17, with food trucks, live music and Irish dancers.

 DON'T MISS: Fadó holds a popular Pub Quiz every Thursday night starting at 7 p.m.
 Put on your thinking cap, order a pint and join in on the fun!

 TILTED KILT PUB & EATERY

 Tilted Kilt is a sports pub that brings classic Celtic decor, big screen TVs, 24 beers on tap and attractive servers all under one roof.
 The 16th Street Mall location offers patio dining and a large, two-level bar.
 While paying homage to traditional pub fare, the Kilt also offers burgers, wings and other contemporary food and drinks.
 For St. Patrick's Day, ask about special tastings, whiskey specials and check their calendar for more info.